 Attach the EUT antenna port to the spectrum analyser with appropriate attenuation.

-Configure the EUT to produce test signal A at the power level corresponding to the rated peak power level and maximum duty cycle.

 Set up the spectrum analyser with a receiving bandwidth of 1 MHz and a video bandwidth of 1 MHz.

+Configure the EUT to produce test signal A at the power level corresponding to the rated peak power level.

 Measure the spectrum from 1012 MHz to 1168 MHz and record the peak amplitude of the spectrum as a reference for 0 dBc.

 Also compare the measurement to the spectrum mask limits defined in clause 4.2.4.2